 Graphic Design Coordinator

 Philippe Vincent is an Ottawa-born Mexican Canadian illustrator and visual artist specializing in oil, acrylic and digital paintings.
-He is currently in his fourth year of his Bachelor’s Degree in Fine Arts at the University of Ottawa.
+He is a University of Ottawa alumni who graduated Cum Laude (with Honours) with a Bachelor’s Degree in Fine Arts .
 At his young age, Philippe has had the opportunity to participate in various artistic projects such as:

 - Special Scenography Project in collaboration with the Shenkman Arts Center and the National Center for the Arts in Ottawa in 2014